florian-glombik/github-review-balance/README.md

 The script generates a comprehensive report with **color-coded sections** for easy readability.

-### Report Structure

-The output consists of three main sections:

-1. **Review Balance & Next Actions** - Overview table showing:
-    - Your review balance with each collaborator (positive = you owe reviews, negative = they owe you)
-    - Total PRs reviewed in both directions
-    - Action indicators: `→` (you should review their PRs) or `←` (they should review yours)
-    - Sortable by various metrics (balance, total PRs, user, etc.)
+### 1. Review Balance Table

+![Review Balance Table Example](assets/tableExample.png)

-2. **Open PRs That Need Your Review** - Actionable list showing:
+### 2. Open PRs That Need Your Review

-    - Currently open PRs waiting for your review
-    - Automatically prioritized by who you owe the most reviews to (color-coded: green/yellow/red)
-    - Direct GitHub links and line counts for each PR
-    - Review count for each PR (how many people have already reviewed it)
-    - Indicates PRs where your review was explicitly requested
-    - Optional filtering by review count threshold (excludes PRs with sufficient reviews, except those requesting you)
+![Open PRs Example](assets/PRsToReviewExample.png)

-3. **Detailed Review History** - Deep dive per collaborator:
+### 3. Deep dive per collaborator
 - Complete metrics: PRs reviewed, lines reviewed, review events, comments
 - Full list of PRs you reviewed with titles and links
 - Full list of PRs they reviewed with titles and links

-## Example Output

-### Review Balance Table

-![Review Balance Table Example](assets/tableExample.png)

-### Open PRs That Need Your Review

-![Open PRs Example](assets/PRsToReviewExample.png)

 ## Caching